Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 If you’ve never installed a window unit before, watch an installation video or two to ensure that you install your AC correctly.

-And if you’re curious about the cooling capacity of portable units, consider reading our Whynter 11000 BTU Dual-Hose AC review for a good example.
+And if you’re curious about the cooling capacity of portable units, consider reading our Whynter 11000 BTU Dual-Hose AC review for a good example or our SereneLife portable conditioner dehumidifier complete review for an option with a range of BTUs from 8,000 to 12,000.
+You can also check out our Hessaire MC18M Portable review for an evaporative cooling option.

 The average weight of a window AC unit is between 40 and 130 pounds, but the BTU (British Thermal Unit) rating can help you estimate how heavy your AC might be.
 You can determine how many BTUs your AC unit should have by multiplying the square footage of your space by 20.

-The lightest window units will generally feature the lowest BTU ratings, while the heavy units have high BTU ratings.
+The lightest window units will generally feature the lowest BTU ratings, like how the best 6000 BTU window AC is around 40 lbs., while the heavy units have high BTU ratings.
 After all, AC models with a powerful cooling capacity feature heavier parts than lighter units.

 While we have a complete guide on how a window air conditioner unit works, knowing the basics can help you determine how heavy it will be.